-- A. Response Time Performance System response times are a key measurement of performance.
-This measurement is the determining factor, which drives the placement and redeployment of the systems resources throughout the entire system. - 1.
-Each incident will be counted as a single response regardless of the number of units that respond. - 2.
-The Contractor shall use its best efforts to minimize variations or fluctuations in response time performance. - 3.
-For purposes of tracking Contractor response times and reporting, the City boundaries will encompass the entire ambulance response zone. - 4.
-The Contractor's personnel shall not exceed the posted speed limit by more than 10 miles per hour when responding to code III (emergency lights and siren) calls.
-Failure to comply with this requirement may result in damages being assessed as specified in Exhibit B. All posted speed limits and traffic regulations shall be observed during non-code III responses. - B. Response Time Standards An ALS ambulance shall respond to 90% of all emergency calls each month in the following response zones: - Urban Response Zone 9:00 minutes or less encompassing all responses within the City limits; - Rural Response Zone 12:00 minutes or less encompassing all responses to the City's Fire Districts; and - Super-Rural Response Zone 20:00 minutes or less encompassing all responses to properties that may reside outside of the areas above that GFFR may provide EMS response.
+- 2. The Contractor shall use its best efforts to minimize variations or fluctuations in response time performance. - 3.
+For purposes of tracking Contractor response times and reporting, the City boundaries will encompass the entire ambulance response zone. - The Contractor's personnel shall not exceed the posted speed limit by more than 10 miles per hour when responding to code III (emergency lights and siren) calls.
+Failure to comply with this requirement may result in damages being assessed as specified in Exhibit B. All posted speed limits and traffic regulations shall be observed during noncode III responses. - B. Response Time Standards An ALS ambulance shall respond to 90% of all emergency calls each month in the following response zones: - Urban Response Zone 9:00 minutes or less encompassing all responses within the City limits; - Rural Response Zone 12:00 minutes or less encompassing all responses to the City's Fire Districts; and - Super-Rural Response Zone 20:00 minutes or less encompassing all responses to properties that may reside outside of the areas above that GFFR may provide EMS response.